kkech/UdacityProj2_MS/README.md

 Then we used endpoint.py script to consume the model endpoints.
 We first edited the *scoring_uri* and the *key* in the script to match the URI and the key of our service.
 Then, we executed endpoint.py script.
 ![Endpoint](https://github.com/kkech/UdacityProj2_MS/blob/master/endpointCall.png)

 Also, we benchmark the endpoint using Apache bench.
+You can see the benchmark bellow:
 ![Benchmark](https://github.com/kkech/UdacityProj2_MS/blob/master/ab1.png)
 ![Benchmark](https://github.com/kkech/UdacityProj2_MS/blob/master/ab2.png)